Return to Index

 Tell Them the Truth

 First and foremost, tell your children the truth.
 If children are not told the truth, their imaginations are likely to conjure up even worse scenarios, and they may blame themselves.
-When a child is not told what is happening—but can see the evidence all around him—they cannot express how they are feeling.
+When a child is not told what is happening—but can see the evidence all around them—they cannot express how they are feeling.
 If children cannot trust what you tell them when the news is scary, they will question whether you are telling the truth when there is good news.

 How to Tell Them